-Microbeads – most commonly found in cosmetic products - were the first form of single-use plastic to be banned by the UK government.
-Since 1st January 2018, products containing microbeads were no longer allowed to be manufactured, and as of 30th June 2018, the second phase of the ban is set to come into force, preventing microbead containing products from being sold at all.
+Microbeads were the first form of single-use microplastic to be banned by the UK government.
+Since 1st January 2018, products containing microbeads, mostly commonly cosmetic and personal care products, were no longer allowed to be manufactured.
+As of 30th June 2018, the second phase of the legislation came into effect, preventing products containing microbeads from being sold at all.

-Our blog on microbeads explains more fully about the bans and suggests how we can help you to reformulate your products in light of the upcoming deadline.
+Our blog microbeads explains more fully about the bans and suggests how we can help you to reformulate your products.

-Once released, microfibers are incredibly difficult to remove from the environment.
+Once in the marine environment, microfibers are incredibly difficult to remove.
 Consequently, many of the current solutions are preventative measures to help consumers reduce fibre release during washing.
 To add to this, recent research has proven that microfibers have already reached some of the most extreme locations and depths of our oceans.
-Synthetic fibres such as nylon, PVC and PVA being found within deep sea crustaceans nearly 11km deep in the Mariana Trench1, highlight the vast scale of this issue.
+Synthetic fibres such as nylon, PVC and PVA have been found within deep sea crustaceans nearly 11km deep in the Mariana Trench, highlighting the vast scale of the issue.

-One piece of clothing can release up to 700,000 fibres in a single wash2, and it’s estimated that throughout the lifetime of 1 million t-shirts, 1450kg of plastic is released into the environment, with the majority of this being microplastics released during the use (washing) and transport phases3.
+One piece of clothing can release up to 700,000 fibres in a single wash.
+It’s estimated that throughout the lifetime of one million t-shirts, 1450kg of plastic is released into the environment, the majority of this being microplastics released during washing and transport.

 What can be done to help reduce microfibers?